 I had a large collection of perfumes and body sprays that smelled like mango, watermelon, strawberry, apple, orange—you name it.
 I put them in rotation based on my mood or where I was going.
 Watermelon was to be worn at school dances and parties.
 Mango and citrus, for pool parties.
 Apples and strawberries?
 Good for everyday wear, honestly.
 I guess the trend back then was to smell good enough to eat?

 But recently, I've given fruity perfumes a second thought, mostly because they are so different from those early aughts fragrances.
 Some of them blend fruits with more grounding scents.
 Others are so light, which is perfect for warmer months.
 And there are some that are playful iterations of past fragrances.
 In short, you're not going to be smelling like a fruit salad.
-I'm sold on them now, especially as I'm looking to change up my routine for the summer.
+I'm sold on them now.

 Ready to get back on the fruity-perfume train?
 Take a look at some noteworthy scents below.

 With fresh grapefruit, Italian bergamot, and honeysuckle, this fragrance might transport you to summer on an Italian beach.
 And isn't that just perfect when you're far from the ocean but experiencing wanderlust?

 This fragrance is as close as you're going to get to those fruity perfumes of yesteryear, in the best way possible.
 It has fruit notes of watermelon and strawberry plus cassis leaves, pink water lily, jasmine, frangipani, vanilla, sandalwood, praline, and driftwood.